 The registration process

 So, turns out you do need to register for tax in Saskatchewan.
 Don’t worry!
-Just follow these instructions from the Saskatchewanian tax authority on how to register for Saskatchewanian PST.
+Just follow our instructions here on how to register for Saskatchewanian PST.

 Ultimately, you will receive a PST registration number, which establishes you in the Saskatchewan tax system as a legal business.
 This number tracks your business through the system: the taxes you pay, the tax credits you receive, plus the tax you charge from customers.